On ParseHub, you can scrape information from many vehicle dealership websites for cars, vans, trucks, motorcycles... etc.

 Please note that you can also set your project to click into certain categories and/or search for one or multiple locations.

-2. Once the website has loaded, click on the + sign next to "Select page" and choose a Select command.
+2. Once the website has loaded, a select command will already be loaded for you.
 The Select command allows you to select elements on the page.

 3. Use your Select command to click on the first listing name which should be highlighted in green.

 4. Similar elements will be highlighted in yellow.
-Click on the second listing name and you should see every listing name highlighted in green and the number of selections on the left hand side.
+Click on the second listing name and you should see every listing name highlighted in green and the number of selections on the left-hand side.
 If this is not the case, click on any unselected listing names until all of them are selected.

 6. You have the option to select other information that appears on the listing page by using Relative Select commands.
 Relative Select commands relate data - for example, the listing name to the listing price, or the listing name to the listing location.
-To add a Relative Select command, click on the + sign next to "Begin new entry in Listing" and choose "Relative Select".
+To add a Relative Select command, click on the + sign next to the "Listing" command and choose "Relative Select".

 8. You can preview your data on the bottom panel.
 Your project's JSON preview should look like this: